Pappa/conlanger/README.md

 An experiment in automatic Conlang creation.

-I am a novice Conlanger, currently enjoying the view from the peak of Mount Stupid, so this may go nowhere.
+I am a novice Conlanger, currently enjoying the view from the peak of Mount Stupid, so this may go nowhere useful.
+I'm mostly hoping it goes somewhere dumb and ridiculous.

 ![Peak of Mount Stupid](./docs/dunning-kruger.png)